tiagolr/dconsole/README.md

 Now toggling the profiler with **SHIFT + TAB** shows real-time statistics that are updated according to refresh rate. <br />

 ![profiler](http://i1148.photobucket.com/albums/o562/ProG4mr/profiler_zps30be5bb6.jpg "profiler")
-The screenshot shows the profiler using multiple nested samples, idents are used to vizualize the samples hierarchy.<br />
+<br />The screenshot shows the profiler using multiple nested samples, idents are used to vizualize the samples hierarchy.<br />

 * **EL** elapsed milliseconds)
 * **AVG** average elapsed milliseconds)